cruel-intentions/devshell-files/README.md

 #### Options

-Imports and configs are simple, and you may saw all those examples till now.
+Imports and configs are simple, and you saw all those examples till now.
-Please open an issue to clarify if any question about are left.
+Please open an issue to clarify any question about them.

 Them we need to learn how to create options.